gigaj0ule/system42/_framework/bootloader/README.md

-It expects that the firmware is built to execute with the IVT beginning after the last bootloader sector.
+It expects that the firmware is built to execute with the IVT beginning after the last BIOS sector.
 Firmware linked for
 0x8000000 will not execute
 properly.